Q1 2022 Earnings Forecast for iRhythm Technologies, Inc. Issued By William Blair (NASDAQ:IRTC)

-iRhythm Technologies (NASDAQ:IRTC – Get Rating) last released its earnings results on Wednesday, February 23rd.
-The company reported ($1.10) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($1.22) by $0.12.
-The firm had revenue of $81.80 million for the quarter, compared to analysts’ expectations of $78.27 million. iRhythm Technologies had a negative net margin of 31.40% and a negative return on equity of 33.35%.
-The company’s quarterly revenue was up 3.8% on a year-over-year basis.
-During the same period in the previous year, the company earned ($0.33) earnings per share.
+iRhythm Technologies (NASDAQ:IRTC – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
+The company reported ($1.10) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($1.22) by $0.12.
+The company had revenue of $81.80 million during the quarter, compared to the consensus estimate of $78.27 million. iRhythm Technologies had a negative return on equity of 33.35% and a negative net margin of 31.40%. iRhythm Technologies’s revenue was up 3.8% on a year-over-year basis.
+During the same period in the previous year, the firm posted ($0.33) EPS.

-In related news, insider David A. Vort sold 2,845 shares of the stock in a transaction on Thursday, February 17th.
-The shares were sold at an average price of $120.99, for a total transaction of $344,216.55.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CFO Douglas Devine sold 4,603 shares of the stock in a transaction on Thursday, February 17th.
+In related news, CFO Douglas Devine sold 4,603 shares of the stock in a transaction dated Thursday, February 17th.
 The shares were sold at an average price of $120.99, for a total transaction of $556,916.97.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Daniel G. Wilson sold 2,652 shares of the stock in a transaction dated Thursday, February 17th.
+The stock was sold at an average price of $120.99, for a total transaction of $320,865.48.
 The disclosure for this sale can be found here.
-Insiders sold a total of 10,100 shares of company stock worth $1,221,999 in the last three months.
-Insiders own 1.79% of the company’s stock.
+In the last 90 days, insiders sold 10,100 shares of company stock worth $1,221,999.
+Company insiders own 1.79% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in IRTC.
-Newbridge Financial Services Group Inc. boosted its position in iRhythm Technologies by 190.0% during the 2nd quarter.
-Newbridge Financial Services Group Inc. now owns 435 shares of the company’s stock valued at $29,000 after buying an additional 285 shares during the period.
-Rockefeller Capital Management L.P. boosted its position in iRhythm Technologies by 625.7% during the 3rd quarter.
-Rockefeller Capital Management L.P. now owns 537 shares of the company’s stock valued at $30,000 after buying an additional 463 shares during the period.
-First Horizon Advisors Inc. boosted its position in iRhythm Technologies by 44.3% during the 3rd quarter.
-First Horizon Advisors Inc. now owns 554 shares of the company’s stock valued at $44,000 after buying an additional 170 shares during the period.
-Parallel Advisors LLC boosted its position in iRhythm Technologies by 380.9% during the 4th quarter.
-Parallel Advisors LLC now owns 630 shares of the company’s stock valued at $74,000 after buying an additional 499 shares during the period.
-Finally, Nisa Investment Advisors LLC boosted its position in iRhythm Technologies by 211.6% during the 4th quarter.
-Nisa Investment Advisors LLC now owns 1,103 shares of the company’s stock valued at $138,000 after buying an additional 749 shares during the period.
-95.24% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the business.
+Newbridge Financial Services Group Inc. increased its stake in shares of iRhythm Technologies by 190.0% in the second quarter.
+Newbridge Financial Services Group Inc. now owns 435 shares of the company’s stock valued at $29,000 after purchasing an additional 285 shares during the period.
+Rockefeller Capital Management L.P. increased its stake in shares of iRhythm Technologies by 625.7% in the third quarter.
+Rockefeller Capital Management L.P. now owns 537 shares of the company’s stock valued at $30,000 after purchasing an additional 463 shares during the period.
+First Horizon Advisors Inc. increased its stake in shares of iRhythm Technologies by 44.3% in the third quarter.
+First Horizon Advisors Inc. now owns 554 shares of the company’s stock valued at $44,000 after purchasing an additional 170 shares during the period.
+Parallel Advisors LLC increased its stake in shares of iRhythm Technologies by 380.9% in the fourth quarter.
+Parallel Advisors LLC now owns 630 shares of the company’s stock valued at $74,000 after purchasing an additional 499 shares during the period.
+Finally, Nisa Investment Advisors LLC increased its stake in shares of iRhythm Technologies by 211.6% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 1,103 shares of the company’s stock valued at $138,000 after purchasing an additional 749 shares during the period.
+Institutional investors own 95.24% of the company’s stock.

 iRhythm Technologies Company Profile (Get Rating)